Pretty Woman

 Quick Verdict: Hit or Flop?

 Is Pretty Woman (1990) worth watching?
-According to our cinematic analysis, the film stands as a SUPER HIT with a verified audience rating of 7.5/10.
+According to our cinematic analysis, the film stands as a HIT with a verified audience rating of 7.4/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Romance.

 Story & Plot Summary: Pretty Woman

-Quick Plot Summary: Pretty Woman is a Romance, Comedy film that explores the complexities of love and relationships with emotional depth and authenticity.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1990, Pretty Woman is a Romance, Comedy film directed by Garry Marshall.
+The narrative explores the complexities of love and relationships with emotional depth and authenticity.
+This summary provides a scannable look at the movie's central conflict involving Richard Gere.

 Story Breakdown